Latest Report: The Gartner® Market Guide for IT Vendor Risk Management Solutions

-In July 2021, the Board of Governors of the Federal Reserve System (the Board), the Federal Deposit Insurance Corporation (FDIC), and the Office of the Comptroller of the Currency (OCC) proposed uniform guidance on managing risks associated with third-party relationships in banking organizations.
-The Proposed Guidance is based on the OCC’s 2013 guidance and 2020 FAQs.
-It will replace each agency’s existing guidance on third-party relationships and apply to all banking organizations supervised by the agencies.
+On June 6, 2023, the Board of Governors of the Federal Reserve System (the Board), the Federal Deposit Insurance Corporation (FDIC), and the Office of the Comptroller of the Currency (OCC) issued uniform guidance on managing risks associated with third-party relationships in banking organizations.
+Interagency Guidance on Third-Party Relationships: Risk Management is based on the OCC’s 2013 guidance and 2020 FAQs.
+It replaces each agency’s existing guidance on third-party relationships and applies to all banking organizations supervised by the agencies.

-With the Proposed Guidance set to become final in 2023, and full compliance expected with 12 months, now is the time for regulated banks to review the recommendations and determine how their third-party risk management programs will be impacted.
-This post examines the goal of the Proposed Guidance and its defining principles, while offering best practices for achieving these goals.
+With full compliance expected with 12 months, now is the time for regulated banks to review the recommendations and determine how their third-party risk management programs are impacted.
+This post examines the goals of the Guidance and offers best practices for achieving compliance.

-The goal of the proposed Interagency Guidance is to bring uniformity and consistency to how banking organizations develop and enforce risk management principles as they relate to third-party relationships.
-The Proposed Guidance:
+The goal of the Interagency Guidance is to bring uniformity and consistency to how banking organizations develop and enforce risk management principles as they relate to third-party relationships.
+According to the document, "the final guidance offers the agencies’ views on sound risk management principles for banking organizations when developing and implementing risk management practices for all stages in the life cycle of third-party relationships."

-The Proposed Guidance defines a third-party relationship as “any business arrangement between a banking organization and another entity, by contract or otherwise;” describes the third-party risk management life cycle; and identifies principles applicable to each stage of the third-party life cycle, including:
+The Guidance defines a third-party relationship as “any business arrangement between a banking organization and another entity, by contract or otherwise;” describes the third-party risk management life cycle; and identifies principles applicable to each stage of the third-party life cycle as depicted below:

 Each of these items is critical to building a comprehensive TPRM program plan.

-The U.S. Financial Interagency Guidance on Third-Party Relationships: Best Practices Guide examines the requirements that organizations should be prepared to address at each stage of a third-party relationship.
+The Interagency Guidance on Third-Party Relationships: Best Practices Guide examines the requirements that organizations should address at each stage of a third-party relationship.

 Success that this stage requires assessing and monitoring third parties based on the extent of threats to information assets by capturing, tracking and quantifying inherent risks.
 Criteria used to calculate inherent risk includes: